ustwo/mongolabkit-swift/README.md

 $ brew install carthage
 ```

-To integrate SwiftMongoLabKit into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate MongoLabKit into your Xcode project using Carthage, specify it in your `Cartfile`:

 ``` ogdl
 github "ustwo/mongolabkit-swift"